RodrigoMattosoSilveira/rms-sparklines/rms-sparkline-inline/README.md

 * optional decorating points, drawn along the line, e.g. min / max / start / end / alert. etc.
 * an optional dropdown shade

-The `rrms-sparkline-inline` web component renders the folloing  line sparlines types:
+The `rrms-sparkline-inline` web component renders the following  line sparklines types:
 1. `simple`: A simple line, all points positive
 1. `decorated`:  A simple line, all points positive, with decoration points alongside the line.
 1. `shade`: Dual charts' bars heights are negative, zero, or positive, with a positive height bars drawn northward and negative ones southward.

 ### Properties
-* `linepoints: number[]`: An array of numbers representing the sparkline data source.
+* `linepoints: string`: An array of numbers representing the sparkline data source.
 Default is empty array.
 See below for formating details.
 * `className: string`: The classe names to be added to the canvas element.
 Default is no classes.
 * `width: number`: The width of the sparkline box in pixels.
 * `height: number`: The height of the sparkline box in pixels.